ClojureBridge/organizing/Pre-workshop-tasks.md

 ## Update the pre- and post-workshop presentation slides
 > To do: links & instructions for updating slides

+## Figure out student class levels
+* Use the grouping guide to interpret the results of the pre-workshop survey

+> To do: page with grouping guide

 ### [[Back to How to Organize in SF|How to Organize a Railsbridge Workshop in SF]]